google-deepmind/mujoco/doc/programming.rst

-For a second-order dynamical system the state contains only position and velocity, however MuJoCo can also model actuators (such as cylinders and biological muscles) that have their own activation states assembled in the vector mjData.act.
-While the physics model is time-invariant, user-defined control laws may be time-varying; in particular control laws obtained from trajectory optimizers would normally be indexed by mjData.time.
+For a second-order dynamical system the state contains only position and velocity, however MuJoCo can also model actuators (such as cylinders and biological muscles) that have their own activation states assembled in the vector ``mjData.act``.
+While the physics model is time-invariant, user-defined control laws may be time-varying; in particular control laws obtained from trajectory optimizers would normally be indexed by ``mjData.time``.

-The reason for the "official" caveat above is because user callbacks may store additional state variables that change over time and affect the callback outputs; indeed the field mjData.userdata exists mostly for that purpose.
-Other state-like quantities that are part of mjData and are treated as inputs by forward dynamics are mjData.mocap_pos and mjData.mocap_quat.
+The reason for the "official" caveat above is because user callbacks may store additional state variables that change over time and affect the callback outputs; indeed the field ``mjData.userdata`` exists mostly for that purpose.
+Other state-like quantities that are part of mjData and are treated as inputs by forward dynamics are ``mjData.mocap_pos`` and mjData.mocap_quat.
 These quantities are unusual in that they are meant to change at each time step (normally driven by a motion capture device), however this change is implemented by the user, while the simulator treats them as constants.
 In that sense they are no different from all the constants in mjModel, or the function callback pointers set by the user: such constants affect the computation, but are not part of the state vector of a dynamical system.

 The warm-start mechanism in the constraint solver effectively introduces another state variable.
-This mechanism uses the output of forward dynamics from the previous time step, namely the acceleration vector mjData.qacc, to estimate the current constraint forces via inverse dynamics.
+This mechanism uses the output of forward dynamics from the previous time step, namely the acceleration vector ``mjData.qacc``, to estimate the current constraint forces via inverse dynamics.
 This estimate then initializes the optimization algorithm in the solver.
 If this algorithm runs until convergence the warm-start will affect the speed of convergence but not the final solution (since the underlying optimization problem is convex and does not have local minima), but in practice the